-As sediment is progressively deposited into Lake Whakatipu, the shoreline of the Dart-Rees delta is extending lakewards, advancing at an average rate of 2 m to 3 m per year since 1937 (URS, 2007).
-Historically, the growth rate of the delta has not been uniform but shown a lot of local variation across the floodplain, due to factors such as the location of the main river channels entering the lake.
+As sediment is progressively deposited into Lake Whakatipu, the shoreline of the Dart-Rees delta is extending lakewards (Figure 5.7), advancing at an average rate of 2 m to 3 m per year since 1937 (URS New Zealand, 2007).
+Historically, the growth rate of the delta has not been uniform, but it has shown a lot of local variation across the floodplain, due to factors such as the location of the main river channels entering the lake.
 For example, in the 1890s Kinloch wharf had sufficient depth of water to service the paddle steamer S.S.
-Mountaineer (Figure 5.7); then the bay at Kinloch was rapidly infilled from the early 2000's (Figure 5.6); and now the Kinloch wharf is now unusable due to sedimentation (Figure 5.8).
+Mountaineer (Figure 5.8), then the bay at Kinloch was rapidly infilled from the early 2000's and now the Kinloch wharf is unusable due to sedimentation (Figure 5.8).

 Delta growth has caused dramatic landscape changes within the Glenorchy area.
 Much of the delta shoreline has advanced lakeward by 200-250 metres since the earliest European records.
-Early surveys at Glenorchy show the present-day wetland area was a large lagoon in the 1860-70's (red shoreline in Figure 5.6) which included the first wharf at Glenorchy.
-The current wharf at Glenorchy is the third constructed over the township's history.
-The second having been located at Jetty Street at the Rees Delta (Figure 5.6).
+Early surveys at Glenorchy show the present-day wetland area was a large lagoon in the 1860-70's (red shoreline in Figure 5.7) which included the first wharf at Glenorchy.
+The current wharf at Glenorchy is the third constructed in the township's history.
+The second was located at Jetty Street at the Rees Delta (Figure 5.7).

-Modelling of future delta growth by Wild (2012) indicates that over the next 100-120 years the delta shoreline is expected to advance an average of ~165 metres, with actual advances across the delta shoreline ranging from 40 to 300 metres (Figure 5.6).
+Modelling of future delta growth by Wild (2012) indicates that over the next 100-120 years the delta shoreline is expected to advance an average of ~165 metres, with actual advances across the delta shoreline ranging from 40 to 300 metres (Figure 5.7).